inf380p/fall2021/2021-11-17-sj-roh-interface-draft.md

 Brainstorm how to set up the structure of the program: CSV upload (CHECK), and Begin to code, but start light with foundational lines (CHECK).
 There is still a lot of work to be done, but I was glad to get off to a start.
 I focused on functionality, and laying down some groundwork for the interaction between the user via text input and the program.
-For each option within the main menu, this sketch displays some of the functionalities that I have planned: Option 2: Find summary statistic - first selecting a data set between the 2 uploaded data sets (NBA 2021 Per Game Stats, NBA 2021 Advanced Per Game Stats) and then to pick a summary statistic: Min(1), Max(2), Mean(3), Median(4), Standard Deviation(5), and Option 3: Creating a histogram (3).
+For each option within the main menu, this sketch displays some of the functionalities that I have planned: Option 2: Find summary statistic - first to select a data set between the 2 uploaded data sets (NBA 2021 Per Game Stats, NBA 2021 Advanced Per Game Stats) and then to pick a summary statistic: Min(1), Max(2), Mean(3), Median(4), Standard Deviation(5), and Option 3: Creating a histogram (3).

 Below is the trinket code: